theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 Customize your Salesforce account to provide SAP related fields:
 - Create a field *SAP ID*.
 Once a customer is created in SAP, the customer number is written back into *SAP ID*.
-- *Company Code* and *Sales Org* are details required to create the SAP customer.
+- *Company Code*, *Sales Org*, *Distribution Channel* and *Disivion* are organisation details required to create the SAP customer.
 - Create a checkbox that indicates if the customer exists in SAP.

-For more information on how to create custom fields in Salesforce, see [Salesforce Documentation: Create Custom Fields](https://help.salesforce.com/s/articleView?id=sf.adding_fields.htm&type=5).
+For more information on how to customize fields in Salesforce, see [Salesforce Documentation: Create Custom Fields](https://help.salesforce.com/s/articleView?id=sf.adding_fields.htm&type=5).

 {: .box-note }
 **Note:** Creating *Company Code* and *Sales Org* in Salesforce is optional as they can also be set as static values in Power Automate.